Scottish court rules in PM Johnson's favour in parliament suspension case

 Judge Raymond Doherty said the question was not a matter for judicial interference and was a political issue which should be judged by parliament and the electorate.
 He said it was up to parliament to decide when it sat.
 "In my opinion, there has been no contravention of the rule of law.
 Parliament is the master of its own proceedings, rules, and privileges," Doherty told Scotland's Court of Session.

 "This is political territory and decision-making which cannot be measured against legal standards and only by political judgments," he added.
-Joanna Cherry, a Scottish National Party lawmaker who led the challenge, said they would seek to appeal the decision.
+Joanna Cherry, a Scottish National Party lawmaker who led the challenge, said an appeal against the ruling would be heard on Thursday at Scotland's Inner House of the Court of Session.

 Johnson announced on Aug.
 28 that he would suspend parliament from mid-September to mid-October, shortly before Britain is due to exit the EU on Oct.
 31, so that his Conservative government could announce a new legislative program.
 The Scottish court was told on Tuesday that a memo passed to Johnson two weeks beforehand indicated he was looking to suspend parliament while his aides were publicly denying there were any such plans.